 I didn’t always keep a PNL — for years I just tracked my monthly income and stayed vaguely aware of my monthly expenses.
 But when my business started growing, my expenses became more complex, and I was ready to reduce my mental load, I started doing a PNL.

-5 ways to build recurring revenue into your freelance business
+5 ways to build recurring revenue into your agency or freelance business

-If there’s one thing that’s frustrating about running a freelance business, it’s the unpredictable income.
+If there’s one thing that’s frustrating about running a small agency or freelance business, it’s the unpredictable income.
 Oh, the unpredictable income.
-You can fall into cycles of feast and famine, going betwe...
+You can fall into cycles of feast and fam...

 When you think about doing a profit and loss statement, your head might spin and your eyes might glaze over.
 Numbers, ugh — right?
 Well…yes and no. These are numbers, yes, but they aren’t all that complicated.
 And don’t lose sight of the fact that these are numbers you add up just once a month.